grittygrease/draft-sullivan-tls-signed-ech-updates/draft-sullivan-tls-signed-ech-updates.md

      * The client MUST NOT use the retry_configs
      * The client terminates the connection without retry

 Note: Regardless of validation outcome in an ECH rejection, the client will terminate the current connection.
 The difference is whether it retries with the new configs (validation success) or treats it as a certificate validation failure (validation failure).
-Implementers should refer to the state diagram in Appendix A for the complete retry logic flow.

 ### Backward Compatibility